ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 Even though `quick_sort` and `radix_sort` have different complexities, with quick sort having O(n log n) and radix sort having O(nk), they tend to consume similar amounts of energy when executed on the same JVM platform.

-While the algorithm complexities can impact power consumption, the relationship is not always (direct or) straightforward.
+As we have seen, while algorithm complexities can impact energy consumption, the relationship is not always straightforward.
-There are a few factors to take into account like:
-- the computational effort (i.e., algorithms with higher time or space complexities generally require more computational effort to execute, resulting in increased CPU utilization)
+In theory, algorithms with higher time or space complexities would generally require more computational effort to execute, leading to increased energy consumption.
+However, when running these algorithms on hardware, there are a few additional factors to consider.
-- memory accesses patterns (i.e., algorithms with poor memory access patterns, such as excessive random or cache-unfriendly accesses, can increase the power consumption)
+- **Memory access patterns**: Algorithms with poor memory access patterns, such as excessive random or cache-unfriendly accesses, can increase energy consumption.
-- the underlying hardware
+- **The underlying hardware**: The characteristics and efficiency of the hardware on which the algorithm is executed can also affect energy consumption.

+This is the reason why different algorithms with different time complexities could consume the same amount of energy.
+Even algorithms within the same class of complexity could end up consuming different amounts of energy.
+This can occur when an algorithm uses data structures that are poorly located in memory and not cache-friendly.

 ### Virtual Calls

 Virtual calls are generally considered to be a form of micro-optimization.
 In the context of modern hardware, for most business applications (excluding some categories like library/framework authors), unless there is a specific need, excessive concern about call performance is often unnecessary.

-This program evaluates the power consumption of virtual calls using two different scenarios:
+This program evaluates the energy consumption of virtual calls using two different scenarios:
 - one with 2 target implementations (also known as bimorphic)
 - and another with 24 different target implementations.